KamiCreed/MilitaryVN/README.md

 5. Run Ren'Py and click Launch Project

 Alternatively to 3. is to fork the project and pull the project to the empty project folder using git.

-Now, I have a zip file for the release.
-Just download that, extract it, and run the exe inside.

 When you are finished editing your files and pushed it to your repository, throw up a pull request, and I'll take a look at it and give feedback.